mikebaldi/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 * If you have opted to use health-share tanks to increase the number of stacks you get for `Briv`: create a copy of your Q formation, add these tanks into there, and set that formation as your Modron core formation.
 The tanks will get auto levelled in the early zones, but not slow down your run by being in the Q formation.
 * Turn off all damage nodes in your Modron core and save it as a new setup.
 Load this setup as a part of your Gem Farm pre-setup.
 This allows your Briv to stack earlier, both normally and in recovery situations.

-## Gem Farm: Hidden settings
+## Gem Farm: Advanced settings

 There are a number of settings that are hidden by default.
-[I cover those over here](gem-farm-hidden-settings.md).
+These are available in the Gem Farm Advanced Settings addon, which is included by default.
+Click the Jigsaw icon, and enable the Gem Farm Advanced addon to see these.
+[I cover those over here](gem-farm-advanced-settings.md).

 [< Return to an Introduction to IC Script Hub](an-introduction-to-ic-script-hub.md)